The science of jawbone augmentation in dentistry and all of its intricacies usually becomes a topic of intense interest to older adults.

 Dr. Nazarian uses this advanced bone modification procedure that restores hope for patients who have been told they have no bone left.

 Thin ridges that exist on either jawbone, as a result of long-term denture use or an extended history of multiple untreated tooth extractions, can be treated with grafting procedures that split the existing bone.
 Specialized grafting products can then be injected or manually packed into the area of interest with great accuracy.

 As the specialized osteotomes (bone splitting tools) are removed, the bony ridge forms a compact seal, thereby producing a desirable environment for healthy bone tissue regeneration.
 After healing is completed, the grafted sites can be prepared for the final implant devices.

 For some patients, ridge splitting can result in the placement of a dental implant accompanied by grafting material and be fitted with an immediate load temporary restoration.

 The Need for Bone Graft Surgery

 - Preventing/controlling the loss of jawbone after tooth extraction (socket grafting/ridge preservation)

-- Augmenting the jawbone in preparation for the installation of prosthesis (fixed bridge, implant supported denture)
+- Augmenting the jawbone in preparation for the installation of a prosthesis (fixed bridge or implant-supported denture)